17 Days

 You will be met at the Auckland airport by the driver and transferred to your Auckland accommodation.

 This unique on-water sailing and dining experience is not to be missed while you're in Auckland.
 Enjoy smooth sailing on the Waitemata Harbour - then watch this photogenic city come alive with twinkling lights.
 Enjoy your meal as you sail around the beautiful Auckland Harbour taking in the view as the sun slowly sets.
 You'll be treated to canapes and a drink as you set off towards Westhaven Marina.
-Choose between dining in the downstairs cabin or on deck to take in the iconic sights of the Auckland Harbour.
 To finish the evening off, savour your dessert course as you leisurely sail back to Auckland's vibrant Viaduct Harbour.

 Muriwai Golf Club is a links course situated in a protected bird sanctuary and famous for its Gannet colony.
 There are no encroaching buildings, no traffic sounds or large crowds.
 The only sound you'll hear are the calls of native birds and the surf breaking on the beach.